rl-institut/open_plan/docs/view_components/view_component_template.rst

     Requirements index:

 ..
-[One liner] corresponding indexes from the Actions and Requirements paragraph
+[One liner] corresponding indexes from the Actions and Requirements paragraph below

 Actions
 ^^^^^^^
+..
+    an action is something one can perform directly from the view-component (i.e. "clicking on this attribute should update this other attribute")

 1. Action 1
 2. Action n

 Requirements
 ^^^^^^^^^^^^
+..
+    a requirement is a binding rule which cannot be described directly by an action or which describes redundant actions
+    (i.e. "it should not be possible to click on this attribute while the value of this other attribute is not defined", or "after changing the value of an already defined attribute, one should see a difference in the rendering of the attribute"

 1. Requirement 1
 2. Requirement n

 Link with views
 ^^^^^^^^^^^^^^^^^^^^^
 **View A**
+.. use :ref:`<view>-label` to cross link to the view's description directly

     Description of the link

 **View B**